saima-afroz-07/facebook/README2.md

 It is a project containing some of the feature of facebook news feed page.
 It contains mutilple post where you can comment on any of it.
 This page is responsive.
+Images here are taken from jsonplaceholder website(as a dummy data).

 ## Dependencies